top of page

 As a guideline, a 5 second treatment would be needed for each pigmented area/age spot whereas a sebhorroeic wart would require a 25 second treatment.

-You will only be paying £20 for any additional lesion treated on the same appointment; and just £20 for the first lesion should a follow up session is needed, and just £10 for each additional follow up lesion in the same sitting.
+You will only be paying £20 for any additional lesion treated on the same appointment; Should a follow up session be required for more stubborn lesions, you will only £20 per lesion per follow up session.

 For a more accurate appraisal please contact us to arrange a consultation with one of our medical practitioners.